roger2b/likelihood-approximations/README.md

 This code is under active development and, hence, many things are still changing.
 Please use with care.
 Do not hesitate to send me an e-mail with questions.

 ## citation
-For details regarding implementation please have a look at [the paper](https://arxiv.org/pdf/2103.14378.pdf) and the general method was introduced in [Gratton (2017)](https://arxiv.org/abs/1708.08479) and cite both papers if you use any parts of this code.
+For details regarding implementation please have a look at the paper [(de Belsunce et al. (2021))](https://arxiv.org/pdf/2103.14378.pdf) and the general method was introduced in [Gratton (2017)](https://arxiv.org/abs/1708.08479) and cite both papers if you use any parts of this code.